-In referencing the 2019 Wage and Salary Guide clubs must take heed of the indicative minimum wage increases set be the Government.
-It is anticipated the from 1 April 2020 the minimum adult wage will increase to $18.90 and from 1 April 2021 this will increase further to $20.00.
+In referencing the 2020 Wage and Salary Guide clubs must take heed of the indicative minimum wage increases set be the Government.
+It is anticipated the from 1 April 2021 the minimum adult wage will increase to $20.00 per hour.

 Download the Wage and Salary Guide

 To download the 2020 Wage and Salary Guide please login to the website and visit Members Area>Resources>Human Resource Management>Wage and Salary Guide.